klarna/higher-order-components/README.md

 })(AnimatedComponent)
 ```

-The decorated component exposes the `onStartFPSCollection` and `onEndFPSCollection` handlers plus a `onFPSCollected` handler that passes the FPS as a value to the callback:
+The decorated component exposes the `onLowFPS` handler.
+This handler will be called if the FPS counts ever drops below the threshold.

 ```javascript
 import {render} from 'react-dom'